magicptr/termusic/README.md

 Start termusic, then select **Core → General → Update database**.
 When the update finishes, the songs will appear in **Library** and **Default**.

-### Default playlist

-**Default** lists all songs in the MPD media library and is read-only.
-Create another playlist when you need to add, remove, or reorder songs.

 ## Clone

 ```bash